 Our publications database provides links to all published research using ALSWH data.
 Some papers are published under an open-access licence.
 Many are behind licenced paywalls.
 If you require support accessing a particular publication please contact us.

-Every year ALSWH delivers a major report on topic commissioned by the Australian Government Department of Health.
+Every year ALSWH delivers a major report on topic commissioned by the Australian Government Department of Health and Aged Care.
 These reports feature an in-depth analysis of Survey data and linked administrative datasets.
 Recent topics have included: